-Taking this into consideration, it is now easy to come up with a good plan for white.
+Taking this into consideration when it comes to endgames, it is now easy to come up with a good plan for white.
 The first move is, of course, Rc1!
 The idea is to get to c6 and attack the weakness on a6.
 If black defends it passively with the rook, then the king can come into play and decide the game.
 If the pawn advances, then the bishop will have a clear target too.
-Of course, all the action will be supported by the white monarch.
+Of course, all the actions will be supported by the white monarch.

 See how white put this into practice below: